Charlie Leibrandt

-Charles Louis Leibrandt, Jr. (/ˈliːbrænt/; born October 4, 1956) is a former Major League Baseball pitcher who played from 1979 to 1993 for the Cincinnati Reds, Kansas City Royals, Atlanta Braves, and Texas Rangers.
-Leibrandt was a productive pitcher throughout his 14-year career and a member of the 1985 World Series champion Royals team.
+Charles Louis Leibrandt Jr. (/ˈliːbrænt/; born October 4, 1956) is an American former Major League Baseball pitcher who played from 1979 to 1993 for the Cincinnati Reds, Kansas City Royals, Atlanta Braves, and Texas Rangers.
+Leibrandt was a member of the 1985 World Series champion Royals team.

 Early years and education

 Leibrandt was born in Chicago, Illinois.
+He grew up in Golf, Illinois and his parents, Anne and Chuck, ran a restaurant in the bordering village of Morton Grove.
+He attended Chicago Cubs games at Wrigley Field as a youth and dreamt of pitching for the Cubs.
+He attended Loyola Academy.

 He attended Miami University, in Oxford, Ohio, from 1975–1978, where he earned four letters as a pitcher on the baseball team.
 During his senior year, Leibrandt was selected first-team All-MAC; he compiled a record of 7–2 with an ERA of 1.65.